duckhq/duck/README.md

 ## License

-Copyright © Patrik Svensson, Gary McLean Hall and contributors.
+Copyright © Patrik Svensson and Gary McLean Hall.

 Duck is provided as-is under the MIT license.
 For more information see [LICENSE](https://github.com/duckhq/duck/blob/master/LICENSE).